-What is a time-resolved cathodoluminescence?
-How can it be applied in different fields?
-In the new video Toon Coenen, application specialist at Delmic, gives an explanation of this imaging technique.
+What is time-resolved cathodoluminescence?
+How can performing lifetime mapping or a g(2) mapping add value to your research?
+In the video below Toon Coenen, product manager at Delmic, gives an explanation of this imaging technique and its applications.

 If you are interested in learning more about the SPARC system optical modules and their possibilities, we encourage you to download the technical note below: